A mother duck leads her ducklings across the lake as the sun sets, creating soft reflections on the calm water.

 A distant silhouette settles on a lone tree as an early winter evening quietly fades

 It was one of those early winter evenings when the light fades quickly.
 The air was still, the fields quiet and half asleep, caught somewhere between late autumn and winter.
-I wasn’t walking with a photograph in mind — just moving slowly through familiar ground near open fields, letting the evening settle in.
+I wasn’t walking with a photograph in mind — just moving slowly through familiar ground, letting the evening pause before it disappeared.

 Warm December sunset over snowy fields and wind turbines — a fleeting winter moment captured during a bike ride